oomek/attractplus/Compile.md

    This will copy the "attract" executable to `/usr/local/bin/` and default data to `/usr/local/share/attract/`.

-   For a single user install on Linux or FreeBSD, you can complete this step by copying the contents of the "config" directory from the Attract-Mode source directory to the location that you will use as your Attract-Mode config directory.
+   For a single user install on Linux or FreeBSD, you can complete this step by copying the contents of the "config" directory from the Attract-Mode Plus source directory to the location that you will use as your Attract-Mode Plus config directory.
 By default, this config directory is located in `$HOME/.attract` on Linux/FreeBSD systems.

-   NOTE: The Attract-Mode makefile tries to follow the GNU standards for specifying installation directories: https://www.gnu.org/prep/standards/html_node/Directory-Variables.html.
-If you want to change the location where Attract-Mode looks for its default data from `/usr/local/share/attract` you should change these values appropriately before running the `make` and `make install` commands.
+   NOTE: The Attract-Mode Plus makefile tries to follow the GNU standards for specifying installation directories: https://www.gnu.org/prep/standards/html_node/Directory-Variables.html.
+If you want to change the location where Attract-Mode Plus looks for its default data from `/usr/local/share/attract` you should change these values appropriately before running the `make` and `make install` commands.

 ---